 The death of a spouse, child or other family member in an accident caused by others’ carelessness or neglect of safety causes enduring pain and longing.
 The initial overwhelming emotions of grief and sadness may turn into anger and indignation about a preventable loss and more practical concerns about how to run the household and meet the monthly bills without a loved one’s support.

 Our firm has been fighting for injured people and bereaved families in Louisville, Lexington and throughout north central Kentucky for more than 30 years.
 We have established a strong record of negotiating top-dollar settlements for people who have suffered serious losses including the loss of loved ones in wrongful death accidents.
 A wrongful death case can be settled if the insurer is willing to accept liability.
 When an insurer refuses to agree to a just settlement, we won’t take “No” as the last word.
-With our client’s consent, the Becker Law Office teams with the nationally recognized attorneys at Becker Law Office to pursue justice for our client in a Kentucky court.
+With our client’s consent, the Becker Law Office works to pursue justice for our client in a Kentucky court.
 Our approach means clients have the representation of both skilled negotiators and courtroom-tested trial attorneys

 Call to learn how Becker Law Office can assist with your legal needs.
 A consultation is always free.
 The Becker Law Office has helped thousands of Kentuckians receive the help they need.